FabriceFx/gmail-auto-forward-pro/README.md

 ---

-# 🚀 Gmail AutoForward Plus (English)
+# 🚀 Gmail AutoForward Pro (English)

-**Gmail AutoForward Plus** is a Google Apps Script Add-on designed to bridge the gaps in Gmail's native forwarding filters.
+**Gmail AutoForward Pro** is a Google Apps Script Add-on designed to bridge the gaps in Gmail's native forwarding filters.
 Unlike standard filters, this tool allows you to add personalized context to every forwarded email and track activity through an integrated dashboard.

 ---